tgplay/plastbras/wp-content/plugins/elementor/readme.txt

 6. **Responsive Design** Fully edit your websites and customize the behavior on desktop, tablet & mobile to maximize the experience by switching between devices and breaking points.

 == Changelog ==

+= 3.13.4 - 2023-05-28 =

+* Fix: Unable to save a new Global Widget ([#22544](https://github.com/elementor/elementor/issues/22544))

+= 3.13.3 - 2023-05-22 =

+* Security Fix: Addressed security weaknesses in template creation mechanism
+* Tweak: Improved error messages when a kit is not downloaded successfully in Kit Library

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)